How Long Does Probate Take in NSW?

 Prior to final distribution, the executor of the deceased’s estate will usually publish a “Notice of Intended Distribution,” which gives the public notice that the executor intends to distribute the estate and reduces the executor’s personal liability from future claims if the executor distributes the estate in good faith after the notice period prescribed in the Notice of Intended Distribution.

-How Long Does Probate Usually Take in Sydney, NSW?
+How Long Does It Take for Probate to Be Granted in NSW?

-How long probate usually takes will depend on how long it takes for the Court to grant probate and the time it takes the executor to administer the estate thereafter.
+How long probate takes in NSW will depend on how long it takes for the Court to grant probate and the time it takes the executor to administer the estate thereafter.

 The time it takes for the Court to grant probate will depend on several factors.
 If the probate is uncontested, it may take 1-3 months depending on the Court’s processing times.
 It may take longer for complex applications, or where the Court issues requisitions or if there is a probate dispute or family provision claim, or where the application was not prepared correctly.

-The subsequent administration of the estate, including distribution to the beneficiaries can take months or in some cases years, depending on the nature and complexity of the deceased person’s estate and whether there are any disputes in respect of the estate.
+The subsequent administration of the estate, including distribution to the beneficiaries, adds to the overall probate timeframe in NSW, which can extend to many months or in some cases years, depending on the nature and complexity of the deceased person’s estate and whether there are any disputes in respect of the estate.

 If you have been named as an executor in a loved-one’s will and want to ensure you satisfy the loved one’s wishes while complying with all the responsibilities of the role, we highly recommend probate lawyers be engaged to assist you with the application process though this stressful time, including preparing the required documents and to reduce any personal liability that may arise from administering an estate incorrectly.